cellml/libcellml-archived/docs/source/projectIntro.rst

 The motivation for the libCellML project
 ----------------------------------------

 A fresh start at creating core software support for tool developers that would like to make use of the CellML standard in their tools.
 LibCellML will be implemented in a manner that makes it easier and more natural to work with than the `previous CellML API project <http://cellml-api.sf.net>`_.
-Some further information is available in the :ref: libcellmlRoadmap `libCellML roadmap`.
+Some further information is available in the :ref:`libcellmlRoadmap`.

 Status of CellML 1.2
 --------------------